Home buyer's Guide to Better Credit

 - Credit Inquiries — Do you have too many open accounts?

-In reviewing your credit history, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+When you pull your credit report, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each bureau.
+Because of this, you have three scores, one for each scoring model.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-You can qualify for a mortgage with a lower score, but the interest accrued in the long run could be more than double that of someone with a higher FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You'll still qualify for a loan with a lower score, but the interest accumulated in the long run could be more than double the amount of an individual having a near perfect credit score.

 We're used to working with all levels of FICO scores.
 Call us at (859) 576-1877 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get it?
+There are plans to increase your score.
 Building your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
+It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score:

-- Apply for gas cards or chain store credit.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to obtain credit, increase your spending limits and have a solid payment history, which will raise your credit.
-You should always avoid keeping a large balance for too long because these types of cards usually have a steeper interest rate.
+- Apply for gas cards or department store credit.
+For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to repair credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always avoid maintaining a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.

-- Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.
+- Stay on top of payments.
+Delinquent payments instantly drop your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a lender.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
 With the help of Homes & Horse Farms Real Estate, the loan process is sure to go more smoothly so you, too, can achieve home ownership.